-Note: If your chair has Integrated or Fold-Down Push Handles, you will need to remove the bolts that secure the backrest ears to the backrest (using a 1/8" Allen wrench) and the bolts that secure the backrest posts inside the backrest (using a 5/32" Allen wrench).
-See Figure 7-3 and see "Adjusting the Backrest Height" on pages 4-2 to 4-3.
+Note: If your chair has Integrated or Fold-Down Push Handles, you will need to remove the bolts that secure the backrest ears to the backrest (using a 1/8" Allen wrench) and the bolts that secure the backrest posts inside the backrest (using a 5/32" Allen Wrench).
+See Figure 7-3 and see "Adjusting the Backrest Height" on page 4-3.